maxlys/running_data_analysis/README.md

 # running_data_analysis
-Visualisation of the running metrics from Gardian Connect
+Visualisation of the running metrics from Gardian Connect, see the full article here https://medium.com/p/99609f83314e

-The project contains Python code to analyze and vizualize running data from Gardian Connect.
+The project contains Python code to analyze and visualize running data from Gardian Connect.